redis/redis-doc/commands/exec.md

-Executes all previously queued commands in a [transaction][transactions] and restores the connection state to normal.
+Executes all previously queued commands in a [transaction][tt] and restores the connection state to normal.

-[transactions]: /topics/transactions
+[tt]: /topics/transactions

-When using `WATCH`, `EXEC` will execute commands only if the watched keys were not modified, allowing for a [check-and-set mechanism][cas].
+When using `WATCH`, `EXEC` will execute commands only if the watched keys were not modified, allowing for a [check-and-set mechanism][ttc].

-[cas]: /topics/transactions#cas
+[ttc]: /topics/transactions#cas

 @return